 Even when the falls aren’t at their peak, they’re still an inspirational sight.
 Make a day — or even a weekend! — of it by taking advantage of the hiking trails, playgrounds, picnic areas, boat ramps, and swimming holes that surround the falls.
 You can rent a stand-up paddleboard from the AWOL Dive & Kayak stand and get an up-close view of Shoshone Falls from below — an experience that visitors say they’ll never forget.

 Voted one of “The West’s Best Waterfalls” by AAA Via Magazine!

-What to know: Shoshone Falls access is available from 7 a.m. to dusk.
-Entry fees are $3 per car and $20 per tour bus.
+What to know: Shoshone Falls access is available from dawn to dusk.
+Vehicle fee is $5 per car and $20 per tour bus.
 Season passes are $25 and can be purchased at the park entrance.